mbarkhau/bumpver/README.md

 - Git had a newer version than we had locally (`2020.1019` vs `2020.1018`).
 - It took 2 seconds to fetch the tags from the remote repository.

 The approach of fetching tags before the version is bumped/incremented, helps to reduce the risk that the newest tag is not known locally.
 This means that it less likely for the same version to be generated by different systems for different commits.
 This would result in an ambiguous version tag, which may not be the end of the world, but is better to avoid.
-Typically this might happen if you have a build system where multiple builds are triggered at the same time.
+Typically, this might happen if you have a build system where multiple builds are triggered at the same time.

-For a small project (with only one maintainer and no automated packaging) this is a non-issue and you can always use `-n/--no-fetch` to skip fetching the tags.
+For a small project (with only one maintainer and no automated packaging) this is a non-issue, and you can always use `-n/--no-fetch` to skip fetching the tags.

 ### Dry Mode